mattermost/docs/source/administration/ldap-group-sync.rst

 AD/LDAP Groups (Alpha) (E20)
 ===========================

-Offered as an alpha release for Enterprise Edition 20 customers via a custom build.
-Please reach out to Katie Wiersgalla, Product Manager, for more details.
+This feature is current offered as an alpha release for Enterprise Edition 20 customers via a custom build.
+Please see `this forum post <https://TODO.com>`_ for more details.

 Overview
 --------------------

 Groups are a convenient way to manage default membership for users in teams and channels.
-This is a useful feature for organizations that have many many new users to onboard.
+This is a useful feature for organizations that have many new users to onboard.
 The group feature currently supports creating groups by synchronization with your AD/LDAP system groups.
-AD/LDAP nested groups are supported.
+AD/LDAP nested groups are also supported.

 Pre-installation notes
 ----------------------
 The group filter is configuration setting available under **System Console > AD/LDAP** and the synchronization of groups happens with the synchronization of users.
-The group feature has no implications to user's authentication to Mattermost.
+The group feature has no implications to users' authentication to Mattermost.

 Getting started
 ---------------